 There are many types of campers out there, from huge Class As to midsize camper vans.
 But one of the most iconic styles of campers is the teardrop.
 Despite falling out of fashion in the 1960s, the teardrop trailer is making a comeback thanks to its swooping shape, light tow weight, and sensible design.
 Love campers and trailers?
 Come join our community group.

-Curbed is dedicated to the camper beat, and we’ve tracked the best camper vans and trailers in previous stories.
-Today, however, we’re dedicated to helping you find the best teardrop on the market.
+Curbed is dedicated to the camper beat, and we’ve tracked the best camper vans, lightweight trailers, and family campers in the past.
+Today, however, we’re helping you find the best teardrop on the market, from tiny campers to larger units that can sleep a family.
 Behold, five teardrop trailers you can order right now.

 The sleeping space also features LED reading lights, a multi-speed fan, dual USB ports, and cargo-net storage.
 The best part might be the dual-access door and two extra sliding windows; the Pika might be small on space but its thoughtful, airy design means that you won’t feel cramped.

 For more photos and detail, head this way.